Jules Carpentier

 Jules Carpentier (/fr/; 30 August 1851 - 30 June 1921) was a French engineer and inventor.

 Jules Carpentier was a student at the French École polytechnique.

 He bought the Ruhmkorff workshops in Paris when Heinrich Daniel Ruhmkorff died and made it a successful business for building electrical and magnetical devices.
 From 1890, he started to build photographic and cinematographic cameras.
 He is the designer of the submarine periscope, and worked at the adjustment of trichromic process of colour photography.

-He patented the "Cinématographe", which serves as a film projector and developer in the late 1890s, and built devices from the Lumière Brothers.
+He patented the "Cinématographe", which served as a film projector and developer in the late 1890s, and built devices from the Lumière Brothers.

 Another of his patents, filed in England, was a primary reference of Theodor Scheimpflug, who disclaimed inventing the falsely eponymous Scheimpflug principle.

 He died in 1921 in a car accident in Joigny, France.